BeatableMeat/beatablemeat.github.io/README.md

-# beatablemeat.github.io — source code for the Beatable Meat Portal website
+# BEATABLE MEAT PORTAL
-This site allows you to access our links and games.
+Since we don't want to spend money in the Beatable Meat project, and the main website's link is very long, we decided to make this website hosted on Github.